 Doshisha Visiting Fellows

-Applicants should be regular faculty members at an AKP member institution with a strong background in teaching and research in the humanities.
-Specialists in all humanities disciplines are encouraged to apply.
+Applicants should be regular faculty members at an AKP member institution with a strong background in teaching and research.
+Specialists in all disciplines are encouraged to apply.
 All teaching and related duties are conducted in English, and knowledge of the Japanese language is not required.

 The first semester begins on April 1 and ends in early August; the second semester begins in late September and ends in mid-February.
 Full courses last approximately 15 weeks, with weekly class sessions of 90 minutes.
 It may be possible to teach an accelerated course over a shorter period of time in order to better coordinate the fellow’s teaching in Kyoto with their home campus academic calendar in the US.

 Doshisha Visiting Fellows Application Process